galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 title: "Binding tests to an environment"
 ---

 Ideally, you want to avoid hard coding within your test.
-If you hard code target hostnames, port numbers and so on, it means that the test is not portable, so you can't run the same test against different environments without changing the test code.
+If you hard code target hostnames, port numbers and so on, you can't run the same test against different environments without changing the test code.
 You can avoid hard coding in Galasa tests by using attributes.
 The properties that are associated with an attribute are stored in the CPS file.

 Galasa Managers use attributes and their associated properties to bind a test to an environment at runtime.
 Using attributes to enable late binding of the test material to the system under test allows the same test to run against multiple environments without changing the test itself.